 They will then need to add you to their list of game servers.
 To do this, they must click "Add Server".

 Next, they will come to a screen titled "Edit Server Info".
 They can type any name they want for the "Server Name" field.
 For the "Server Address" field, they must enter your External IP Address or Hostname.
 Your external IP is the address that your ISP assigns to you.
 Generally, your DSL/Cable/Wireless router will be assigned this address.
-If you want to know what this IP Address is, the easiest way is to go to PortForward.com's Home Page, where it will be displayed for you.
-Once the server name and server address are input, the user should click "Done".
+The easiest way to find your IP address is to go to PortForward- External IP Address, where it will be displayed for you.
+Once the server name and server address are typed in, the user should click "Done".

 The user will then be back to the Multiplayer screen.
 Your server should now be listed and Minecraft will attempt communication with it.
 Minecraft will show how many players are logged in, in the pictured example you'll see 0 players out of a maximum of 2 players are connected.
 Click on the listed game server and then click "Join Server".